 Note that some CVTs will allow you to “shift” them, although this is a computer-manufactured “shift,” as a CVT doesn’t have gears in the traditional sense at all.

-A car with a dual-clutch transmission may have an automatic mode in which the computers will shift everything for you, but you’ll still feel the car act as if someone was shifting it.
+A vehicle with a dual-clutch transmission may have an automatic mode in which the computers will shift everything for you, but you’ll still feel the car act as if someone was shifting it.

 It will happen quickly, but you can definitely feel the mechanical action of the clutch disengaging, the gear changing, and the clutch re-engaging.
 The process may even be a bit harsh due to the speed at which the transmission can complete the shift!